ofc-ml-challenge/OFC-ML-Challenge-Website/_pages/ml-challenge.md

 layout: page
 title: ML Challenge
 permalink: /ml-challenge/
-description: Details and submission information for the 1st OFC 2026 ML Challenge.
+# description: Details and submission information for the 1st OFC 2026 ML Challenge.
 nav: true
 nav_order: 2
 ---

-# 1st OFC 2026 ML Challenge: Commercial EDFA Gain Profile Prediction

 This year's challenge focuses on training models to predict gain profiles for **Commercial Erbium-Doped Fiber Amplifiers (EDFAs)**.
 EDFAs are critical components in optical communication systems, and accurate gain profile prediction is essential for optimizing network performance and reliability.

-## Challenge Details

-- **Objective**: Develop Theoretical, analytical or ML models that can accurately predict the gain profile of commercial EDFAs under various operating conditions
-- **Dataset**: Real-world EDFA data collected from commercial systems
-- **Evaluation**: Models will be scored based on prediction accuracy under different operating condition and aspects
-- **Prize**: The highest-scoring model will receive an invitated submission to **IEEE/Optica Journal of Lightwave Technology(JLT)**

 ## Why This Matters